XX is a suitable program for beginner-to-intermediate trainees looking to shred fat and sculpt a leaner body over the next four weeks.

 In weeks two and four you’ll switch from traditional high rep training to using my Double Dropset method.

-This is one of my many Muscle Buster techniques I apply to programs in order to push your training intensity higher and achieve greater results.
-You’ll still be working with 20 reps per set, but this time you’ll break thw set in half by performing x10 challenging reps then reducing the weight by about 30% and immediately hitting another x10 reps.
+You may be familiar with this method if you’ve used some of my other programs.
+It’s one of the many Muscle Buster techniques I apply to programs in order to push your training intensity above and beyond what most people consider “good enough”.
+You’ll still be working with 20 reps per set, but this time you’ll break the set in half by performing x10 challenging reps and then reducing the weight by about 30% and immediately hitting another x10 reps.

-This heavy/light combo is great fun, provides your muscles with a fresh stimulis to work against, and is excellent for reaching muscle failure!
+This heavy/light combo is great fun, provides your muscles with a fresh stimulus to work against, and is excellent for reaching muscle failure!
 (10)

 Recommended Nutrition Plan